pierrechevalier83/snake-rs/README.md

 Todo
 ----

-- User input
+- Make snake move at given speed when no input
-- Handle collisions with snake body
+- Prettier game over
-- Handle collisions with wall
+- Add walls and handle collisions with them
-- Move head when snake crawls
 - Add fruits (and snake growth)
 - Add score